zactobias44/zactobias44.github.io/_posts/2024-07-03-Lawson-Boot-RNA-extractions.md

 that the liver were lower quality in terms of the spectral ratios, so we should probably send those for TapeStation to get RINs.
 On the gills too.

 Today I am also meeting with Dan Bolnick's former grad student, Grace Vaziri.
 She used the Alithea Mercurius BRB-seq kit, so it will be great to pick her brain about specifics.

+I forgot to do the 1 min long spin for the final wash.
+Probably doesn't matter much, but potentially some EtOH contamination.
+Yields were crazy good today, with average of 350.
+One was even ~640 ng/ul!

+Have to run to the fish room to do water exchanges.
+High ammonia.